Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![gitblit-logo](images/gitblit.png) <span>Push a commit to GitBlit</span>

+You should now have a working Git infrastructure with a local and remote repository.<br/>
-Let's test whether you can push a change to your own Gitblit server:
+Let's test whether you can push a change to your own Gitblit server.

-  - Change something in the `readme.md` file in your local repository.
+  - Edit the file `src/main/resources/`**`wishlist.txt`** in your local repository.
   - **Commit** the change.
   - **Push** the commit to the `origin`.
   - Check in **GitBlit** your commit has arrived.

-You should now have a working Git infrastructure with a local and remote repository.